D5181, 5181, 25031

 A pair of Class 25s, with 5181 nearest the camera, back down onto its train at Newport sometime during 1972.
 Looks like a very gloomy day!

-During November Exeter was host to foreign Class 25s (& 31s) arriving with sugar beet from the Eastern Region, 25031 was noted on 2nd, later that day 25031 worked the 20.15 Exeter St. Davids - Newton Abbot and was noted on Exeter depot on November 3rd.
+During November Exeter was host to foreign Class 25s (& 31s) arriving with sugar beet from the Eastern Region, 25031 was noted on 2nd, later that day 25031 worked the 20.15 Exeter St. Davids - Newton Abbot and was noted on Exeter depot on November 3rd in ex-works condition.

 With the end of the summer timetable and the Western Region's dislike of the Class 25s, 25031 and several others were transferred to Haymarket during October.
 The following month 25031 was transferred to Inverness.